Office of Health Promotion

 Dr. Susan Johnson is the Director of Health Promotion and Assistant Professor of Graduate Studies in the College of Health Professions.
 In her role at MUSC, Dr. Johnson directs and manages system-wide initiatives related to organizational wellness and provides leadership in the development and implementation of a comprehensive and collaborative approach to promoting health to students, employees, visitors, and the external community.
 Dr. Johnson has conducted numerous presentations at the local, state, and national level, is active in community and professional activities, and serves as an elected and appointed leader in multiple community and state organizations and projects.
 She received her undergraduate degree from UNC Charlotte, master’s degree from The Citadel, and Ph.D. from the University of South Carolina.
 Dr. Johnson was recently named Smoke Free Advocate of the Year by the Smoke Free Lowcountry Coalition, winner in the Rising Star category of Influential Women in Business by the Charleston Regional Business Journal, Prevention Partners Agent of Change, and 2015 Health Influencer by the Charleston Post and Courier.
 Her work at MUSC has also been recognized through multiple prevention awards and publications, both locally and nationally.

-Kaitlin DaPore brings more than five years of leadership experience within the Wellness Community to the Medical University of South Carolina, having served as director of a Charleston area farm-to-school nonprofit organization in addition to being a board certified Health and Wellness Coach through the National Consortium of Health and Wellness Coaches and Emory University.
+Kaitlin DaPore brings nearly a decade of leadership experience within the Wellness Community to the Medical University of South Carolina, having served as director of a Charleston area farm-to-school nonprofit organization in addition to being a board certified Health and Wellness Coach through the National Consortium of Health and Wellness Coaches and Emory University.
 She is a New Hampshire native and graduate of the College of Charleston, and is fueled by a passion for empowering people with better health.
 Kaitlin has worked directly with thousands of individuals and community organizations at MUSC and beyond to develop and implement programs aimed at making achieving optimal health both accessible and sustainable.
 In her role as Wellness Coordinator, she strives to integrate wellness into the MUSC culture - planning, organizing and implementing health promotion efforts across campus and in the community.
 Kaitlin also serves as the program coordinator for the MUSC Urban Farm with a focus on extending the reach of MUSC by working with area schools, businesses, and visitors to build a healthier community.
 She serves as a guiding member of the Farm’s leadership committee ensuring its unique role of connecting diet with health.
-While not on campus, you can find Kaitlin teaching a group fitness class, picking up produce at the local farmers market or outside enjoying beautiful Charleston with her husband and their dog, as she believes that small, everyday healthy choices serve as the foundation for a lifetime of health and well-being.

 Debbie Petitpain is a registered dietitian with Sodexo at the Medical University of South Carolina in Charleston.
 As the Wellness Dietitian in the Office of Health Promotion, she develops policies and programs to advance health on the MUSC campus and in the community.
 In her work as a dietitian over the last 11 years, she has provided direct patient care to those undergoing dramatic diet and lifestyle changes in an effort to lose weight, improve their medical problems, and get healthier.
 She graduated from the College of Charleston, received her Master’s in Nutrition from Boston University, and completed her dietetic training in Honolulu, Hawaii.
 At home, she and her husband model to their two young daughters how food nourishes the body, gives us energy, helps us grow, and connects us to our community.
 She believes the healthiest foods are those that come from as close to the ground as possible – and require a fork to be eaten.